-The preparation of the financial statements require management to make estimates and assumptions that affect to the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Significant items subject to such estimates and assumptions include valuation of financial instruments and derivatives, employees' benefits liabilities and deferred tax and ESPS assets.
-The actual results could differ from those estimates and assumptions.
+The preparation of the financial statements requires the Administration to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the recorded amounts of revenues and expenses during the reporting period.
+Actual results could differ from these estimates and assumptions.